-NeuroID is a program designed to increase diversity in Neuroscience by providing opportunities to undergraduate students interested in this area and enhance their scientific knowledge, research capability and social responsibility.
+NeuroID is a program designed to increase diversity in Neuroscience by providing opportunities to undergraduate students interested in this area and enhance their scientific knowledge, research capability, and social responsibility.

 We provide a comprehensive research experience during the last two years of the bachelor’s degree at one of the mentors’ laboratories.

-Professors in Neuroscience will have the opportunity to participate in seminars, workshops and selected courses to enhance their knowledge in Neurobiology, and understanding of a research career.
+Professors in Neuroscience will have the opportunity to participate in seminars, workshops, and selected courses to enhance their knowledge in Neurobiology, and understanding of a research career.

-Read entire article here.
+Read more, here.